emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 ## The science of comprehensible input

-The things I say about comprehensible input are not things I thought up myself.
+When I say that comprehensible input is the key to language aquisition, this not something I thought up myself.
 There's a huge body of research on input and language learning — my own personal experiences just happen to be consistent with it.

 This topic really deserves its own post, so just think of this as a crash-course meant to get you familiar with where the idea of comprehensible input comes from and why we know it works.

 ### Stephen Krashen and Monitor Theory

 The idea of "comprehensible input" is often accredited to linguist Stephen Krashen.
-In the 1970s and 1980s, he developed five hypotheses now collectively known as "Monitor Theory," which outline how he believed comprehensible input lead to language learning.
+In the 1970s and 1980s, he developed five hypotheses now collectively known as "Monitor Theory," which outline how he believed comprehensible input lead to language aquisition.

 The five hypotheses are: